liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 ## Recent News<span id="news"></span>

+- Get a new funding from Guangdong Province for the Key R&D Program of Guangdong Province (Chief Scientist).
+- Get a new funding from OPPO for the project of AI for System on Mobiles (PI).
 - "QuCloud" is accepted by HPCA-2021.
 Congratulations!
 - Get a new funding from NSFC (2021~2024) for the research "An Investigation into the Key Technologies of Software Stack Design and Optimization for the Heterogeneous Memory and Computing Systems".
 Congratulations to Sys-Inventors!
 - The first step effort on quantum computing is accepted as a poster by PACT-2020.